Welcome to International Early Arrival Housing!

 Hello!

 Welcome to the University of Minnesota!
-We are thrilled that you have chosen to join our community, and we look forward to the awesome contributions you will make as a student on our campus.
+We are thrilled you have chosen to join our community, and we look forward to the awesome contributions you will make as a student on our campus.
 We are also happy to have you staying in International Early Arrival Housing.

 Below you will find opportunities to connect with other students and explore Minneapolis and St. Paul (jointly called “the Twin Cities”) before classes begin.
 We have included information about shopping/food, transportation, activities to enjoy, and Move-Out.